(This is not intended to be a full/comprehensive guide to Insurance and the process of filing claims)

 You are the customer in this situation and your insurance company will be more responsive to your direct claims.
-We will gladly help patients who have health/dental insurance receive the maximum benefits provided by your insurance company.
 If your dental insurance does not cover anesthesia services for certain dental procedures you may also attempt to have these services covered by your medical insurance policy.
 The process for verification, pre-authorization and submission for reimbursement are similar for both.

 Due to office-based anesthesia’s (OBA) recent introduction within the medical and dental community, many health/dental plans have not formally completed their review of this mode of care or you may find that your specific health/dental plan may not currently consider office-based anesthesia (OBA) for pediatric patients/adults as a covered benefit for treatment of dental conditions.
 As more parents/patients, such as you, request coverage for OBA for children’s dental treatment or your own treatment, the reimbursement process will get easier and more health/dental plans may cover this in the future.

 This guide provides details on how to find out if your health/dental plan covers office- based anesthesia (OBA) for dental procedures and for obtaining pre-authorization approval for treatment.
 It overviews the steps you can follow if you have individual health/dental insurance or group health insurance through your employer.

 Step 1.
 Are you or your child a candidate for office-based anesthesia for dental care?

 Step 2.
 Is office-based anesthesia a covered benefit under your health plan?